amargo/esphome_gatepro/README.md

 ### Parameter Settings

-The GatePro controller accepts various parameters that can be modified:
+The GatePro controller accepts various parameters that can be modified.
+A complete set of advanced commands is available in the [examples directory](examples/gatepro_boxer_advanced_commands.yaml).

+#### Basic Parameters

 1. **Reading Parameters**:
    - Use the "RP btn (read params)" button to read current parameters